UK Music Courses

 SI-UK can help you apply to study Music in the UK.
-Arrange your free consultation at our offices in London or Manchester or via Skype.
+Arrange your free consultation online or at our offices in London or Manchester today.

 The UK has a famous musical past with exports such as The Beatles, The Who and David Bowie famous all over the world and its cultural and diverse history makes it a great place to study for an international student.

 Music graduates who specialise in performance may pursue careers as recording artists or session musicians.
 There are also employment opportunities in specialist fields such as technicians, sound engineers and producers, many of whom work freelance.